Principal Office: USA

 Water.
 The Foundation makes grants in support of access to clean water and sanitation; watershed management in water-stressed areas; multiple-use systems for water; and education and awareness in water conservation.

-Eligibility for grants extends to tax-exempt nonprofit charitable organizations in the USA, and to organizations that have equivalent status in other countries.
+Eligibility for grants extends to tax-exempt nonprofit charitable organizations in the USA, and to organizations that have equivalent charitable status in other countries.

 There are no limits on grant size.